conda/conda/docs/source/user-guide/tasks/manage-channels.rst

 Strict channel priority
 =======================

-Conda has a strict channel priority feature.
+As of version 4.6.0, Conda has a strict channel priority feature.
 Details about it can be seen by typing ``conda config --describe channel_priority``.

 .. code-block:: none